skku-comit/2024-1-AWS-developer-associate/week1/gwonhong/section4.md

 ### IAM best practices

-- do not use root account except for intial setup!
+- do not use root account except for initial setup!
 - one physical user = one AWS user
 - assign permissions to groups, and assign users to groups, not directly to users.
 - create strong password policy